No. 39 Squadron RAF: Between the wars

-It was reformed on 1 July 1919, when No. 37 Squadron based at Biggin Hill was renumbered.
-The squadron was reduced to a cadre in December 1919, but did not disband, and in April 1921 it was decided to return the Squadron to operations.
-By May that year, the squadron was fully manned and received a number of Avro 504 to train aircrew in preparation for operating more warlike aircraft.
-These arrived in February 1923 when the squadron, now based at RAF Spitalgate in Lincolnshire received 18 Airco DH.9As.
-As well as training for its role as a day bomber, the squadron also was chosen to perform a formation flying display at the RAF Air Pageant at Hendon in 1923, repeating its appearance in 1926 and 1927, when it flew joint formation flying and bombing displays with 207 Squadron.
-In January 1928, the squadron moved from Spitalgate to RAF Bircham Newton in Norfolk, where it began to prepare to a prospective move to British India.
+It was reformed on 1 July 1919, when 37 Squadron based at Biggin Hill was renumbered.
+The squadron was reduced to a cadre in December 1919, but did not disband, and in April 1921 the squadron was returned to operations, by May, the squadron was fully manned and received a number of Avro 504 to train aircrew in preparation for operating modern aircraft.
+These arrived in February 1923 when the squadron, now at RAF Spitalgate in Lincolnshire received 18 Airco DH.9As.
+With training for day bombing, the squadron also was chosen to perform a formation flying display at the RAF Air Pageant at Hendon in 1923, repeating its appearance in 1926 and 1927, when it flew joint formation flying and bombing displays with 207 Squadron.

+In January 1928, the squadron moved to RAF Bircham Newton in Norfolk, where it began to prepare to a prospective move to British India.
 In December 1929 it left the United Kingdom, leaving behind its DH.9As to equip No. 101 Squadron.
-It arrived at Risalpur, North-West Frontier Province India (now part of Pakistan) at the end of January 1929, receiving its complement of twelve Westland Wapitis (which had been shipped out separately) in March that year.
-It was used for Air Policing in the North West Frontier, carrying out bombing missions against rebelling tribesmen and their villages, and support for the army.
-In December 1931, it was re-equipped with Hawker Harts, operations continuing as before, also being used as part of the relief effort following the 1935 Quetta earthquake, flying supplies to devastated Quetta and carrying out medical evacuations.
-Major military operations included support of the Second Mohmand Campaign of 1935 against hostile tribesmen in Mohmand Territory, and operations against supporters of the Faqir of Ipi in 1938.
+It arrived at Risalpur, North-West Frontier Province India (now part of Pakistan) at the end of January 1929, receiving its complement of twelve Westland Wapitis (which had been shipped separately) in March that year.
+It was used for Air Policing in the North West Frontier, carrying out bombing missions against rebel tribesmen, their villages and support for the army.
+In December 1931, it was re-equipped with Hawker Harts, operations continuing as before, also being used as part of the relief effort following the 1935 Quetta earthquake, flying supplies to Quetta and carrying out medical evacuations.
+Military operations included support of the Second Mohmand Campaign of 1935 against hostile tribesmen in Mohmand Territory and the Waziristan campaign against supporters of the Faqir of Ipi in 1938.